What is it?

 - genetics of the mother and baby

 FASD is a life-long disability.
-People do not “outgrow” FASD, but the effects change over time.
+People do not “outgrow” FASD, but there is good evidence that early and appropriate support can improve outcomes for children with FASD.

 How do I know?